The Faces Game

 Consolidate everything tamariki need to know about being an Upstander to bullying.

-Co-Design: A tamariki led approach to creating a culture of kindness.
+A tamariki-led approach to creating a culture of kindness in your school.

 A co-design approach to creating a culture of kindness in your classroom and school.